hashicorp/terraform-provider-vsphere/README.md

 [tf-website]: https://terraform.io/
 [tf-github]: https://github.com/hashicorp/terraform

+This provider plugin is maintained by the Terraform team at [HashiCorp](https://www.hashicorp.com/).

 # Using the Provider

 The current version of this provider requires Terraform v0.10.2 or higher to